-Hint: you will need to prove that that all array values between a[k] and a[k + a[k]] are non-zero (i.e. that 0-values are not skipped over by the search) and use this property in the loop.
+Hint: you will need to prove that all array values between a[k] and a[k+a[k]] are non-zero (i.e. that 0-values are not skipped over by the search) and use this property in the loop.
 For this you will need to write more than simply a loop invariant, e.g. some "ghost" (or "proof") code.

-vi. () Take a look at the Boogie program BinarySearch in Figure 6 which is supposed to perform a binary search1.
-Debug the implementation and add the missing loop invariants with the assistance of Boogaloo.
+vi. () Take a look at the Boogie program BinarySearch which is supposed to perform a binary search1: